qlik-oss/core-website/docs/tooling/overview.md

 Tool                      | Description
 ------------------------- | -----------
-[corectl](./corectl.md)   | Core Control (corectl) is a command line which can perform commands on a Qlik Core app such as reload, fetch metadata and evaluate expressions.
+[corectl](./corectl.md)   | Qlik Core Control (corectl) is a command line which can perform commands on a Qlik Core app such as reload, fetch metadata and evaluate expressions.
 [Catwalk](./catwalk.md)   | A data modelling tool which gives a graphical representation of the data model within an application